Pro Bono Services

 The Center for Intellectual Property Research is eager to announce it has partnered with the U.S. Patent & Trademark Office to launch two pro bono services aimed to help Indiana solo inventors, Indiana non-profits, and some small Indiana businesses in need.
 We are proud to continue playing an active role in the economic development of Indiana with our newest endeavor.

 - The Intellectual Property Clinic

 The clinic provides a range of IP counseling services to clients judged to be in need of pro bono services.
 Indiana University Maurer School of Law IP students carry out the work under the supervision of the Clinic Director Professor Norman Hedges and adjunct professors.
 The clinic is certified for both patents and trademarks under the USPTO’s Law School Clinic Certification Pilot Project.

-Currently the Clinic has sufficient projects for the Spring 2016 semester.
+Currently the Clinic has sufficient projects.
 As such, it is unlikely the Clinic will be able to accept new clients at this time; however, if you are willing to wait until the next academic semester, the Clinic may be able to assist you then.
 Please contact us in July (for consideration in a fall academic semester) or December (for consideration in a spring academic semester) if you would like the Clinic to consider your project for next semester.
 Note that some intellectual property rights may be lost by waiting.
 Thus, you could potentially lose intellectual property rights by waiting until the next semester.

 - PatentConnect for Hoosiers